basho/basho_docs/source/languages/en/riak/dev/search/custom-extractors.md

 This file will be stored in a `yz_httpheader_extractor.erl` file (as Erlang filenames must match the module name).
-Now that our extractor has been written, it must be compileda and registered in Riak before it can be used.
+Now that our extractor has been written, it must be compiled and registered in Riak before it can be used.

 ## Registering Custom Extractors